Box 28, Arenas Valley, NM — A tiny country post office played a big role in my youth (Part 2)

 Olga Harper resigns & Joe Moore becomes postmaster

-After five years, Mrs. Harper closed the store and ended her postal career.
+Five years after the Arenas Valley Post Office opened, Mrs. Harper closed her store and resigned as postmaster.
 Arenas Valley resident Joe Moore was named postmaster, and the post office was relocated just one lot to the east, on Joe’s property, in a building near his home on the south side of Arenas Valley Road, approximately in the middle of the “built-up” area; we kids used to catch the school bus for Silver City across the road from the post office.

 Joe and Hazel Moore